theotherstevenc/deviceMD/README.md

 - your idea here

 > add some interactivity into emails, with a side dish of dynamic content, and we can start to create anticipation

+`Will be adding a version written for node.js soon`